Skip to main content

 Retreat Sundeck

 The Retreat Lounge, or Michael's Club on non-revolutionized ships, serves complimentary beverages and gourmet bites, including afternoon tea.
-It is also where you will find the dedicated concierge who can assist with dinner reservations, spa treatments, shore excursions, and more.
+It is also where you will find a dedicated concierge who can assist with dinner reservations, spa treatments, shore excursions, and more.

 All suites come with premium drinks and Wi-F, as well as numerous other benefits that create a luxurious vacation experience: